+Yet the SAA's location changes as the geomagnetic field evolves.
 Further studies have also looked into how hazardous the radiation in the SAA could be at different levels.
 This is important because the growing area of the SAA will not only increase problems with computers and other electronic equipment on Earth, but it could also lead to a greater prevalence of cancer.

 Riccardo Campana at the National Institute for Astrophysics in Bologna, Italy, analyzed radiation data from the Italian-Dutch satellite for X-ray astronomy BeppoSAX, which frequently journeyed through the lower edge of the SAA between 1996 and 2003.
 He found that radiation levels were lower in the lower part of the SAA than in the upper layers.

 Still, as the European Space Agency points out, the magnetic field in this area has lost about 15% of its strength over the past 150 years.
 Before 1994, the magnetic north pole was moving at 10 km (6.2 miles (10 km) per year, but this has sped up to some 65 km (40 miles (65 km) per year since 2001.
 Could the magnetic field ever disappear completely, leaving Earth wide open to radiation?